RamiroHR/multilingual-global-events-app/README.md

 A modern web application built with Next.js for managing and displaying global events with multilingual support.

+#### Development Status Legend:
+> ✅ Completed, ⬜ Not implemented, 🔄 In progress

 ## Features

-- ✅ Multilingual support using next-intl
+- ✅ Multilingual support using next-intl (EN, ES)
 - ✅ Authentication with JWT
 - ⬜ Event management system
 - ⬜ Concurrency management
-- 🔄 Modern UI made with React
+- 🔄 UI made with React
 - 🔄 Responsive design with Tailwind CSS
 - ✅ TypeScript for type safety
 - ✅ Comprehensive testing with Jest, GitHub Actions